 5 Methods for Finishing Drywall Without Taping and Sealing Joints

 An unsealed joint in your drywall must be covered one way or another.
 Otherwise, you have an open hole in the interior of your wall.
 This can expose insulation, wiring, and plumbing.
-The best option for covering drywall seams without drywall mud is to use wooden boards.
+The best option for covering drywall seams without using coats of drywall mud is to use wooden boards.
 Some good methods for doing this are: